ttscoff/random-words/src/_README.md

 verbs-singular.txt
 ```

+The `terminators.txt` file contains pairs of punctuation,
+separated by commas, one per line.
+If a sentene terminator
+doesn't have opening punctuation, start the line with a
+comma.
+More than one character can be used in either side of
+the pair.
+For example, to create a double quoted sentence
+with a period inside the closing quote, you would use:

+    ",."

+A blank line (or any line not containing a comma) will
+separate regular punctuation from extended punctuation.
+In
+the default file, `.`, `?`, and `!` are considered regular
+punctuation, and parenthesis and quotes are considered
+extended punctuation.
+Extended punctuation is off by
+default, but in the CLI can be enabled with `--extended`,
+and using the library you can include
+`use_extended_punctuation: true` in the options when
+initializing, or use `@rw.use_extended_punctuation = true`
+to set it after initializing.

 ##### Language Configuration

-The `config.yml` file in a language directory is a simple YAML configuration.
+The `config.yml` file in a language directory is a simple
+YAML configuration.
 It contains the keys:

 ```yaml
 ---